-An amount of \$626,839 will be apportioned to future development to embellish existing community centres and halls to meet the additional demand.
+An amount of \$3,402,300 will be apportioned to future development to embellish existing community centres and halls to meet the additional demand as identified in the Community Facilities Strategy which is currently being developed.

-The District provides a number of existing community halls and centres.
+The District contains a number of existing community halls and centres.
 It is proposed that these existing facilities will be embellished to increase the capacity to meet the demand from the new population growth.
 Council will continue to identify projects that will meet the needs of the future population.
-These projects will be identified through the revision of this development contributions plan and/or Council's annual Management Plan.
+These projects will be identified through the revision of this Section 7.11 Development Contributions Plan and/or Council's annual Management Plan and Community Facilities Strategy.